-Mushrooms sauteed in a mixture of garlic and soy sauce not only adds great flavor but helps to caramelize these delicious mushrooms to a deep golden brown!
+In this easy recipe, mushrooms are sauteed in garlic butter with a dash of soy sauce.
+Soy sauce not only adds great flavor but helps to caramelize these delicious mushrooms to a deep golden brown.

-- Do NOT overstir.
-The key to caramelized mushrooms is allowing the mushrooms to form a crust which means you need to let them sit on one side without stirring.
+- Do Not Stir Too Much: The key to caramelized mushrooms is allowing the mushrooms to form a crust which means you need to let them sit on one side without stirring.

-- Add additional flavors such as red wine or Worcestershire sauce in small quantities so the mushrooms don’t boil or simmer.
+- Turn Up the Heat: Add additional flavors such as wine or Worcestershire sauce in small quantities while the pan is very hot.

 While I love using fried mushrooms to top a steak or burger, they also add amazing flavor to any mushroom recipe!
 They’re perfect to cook and add to casseroles, soups and stews.
 The extra flavor and caramelization will add tons of depth to your dishes with very little extra effort.

 - Lay them out on a baking sheet and freeze flat.

 - Once frozen, transfer to a freezer bag or container.

 - Mushroom Stuffed Chicken Breasts: These chicken breasts come out tender and juicy on the inside with a deliciously crispy skin and an amazing mushroom filling